sim1029/personal-site-2021/README.md

 🏙Pittsburgh native, with a passion for Software Engineering and teaching others.

-📚 Last year, I worked as a TA for Data Structures and Algorithms and am involved with the Computer Science Club.
-This summer, I worked a full time internship with Federated Hermes.

 💻 In the future I hope to work as a software engineer with a startup or a tech company with a diverse team and high pace work environment.

 🎲 In my free time, I like to play poker, go to the gym, and run.
 Lately, I have been cooking and plan to try my hand at woodworking.